 Learn the Difference Between Empathy and Sympathy: Why It Matters More Than You Think

-Example: Your friend says they’re overwhelmed with stress at work.
-You reply, “That sucks.
-I hope things get better soon.”
-That’s sympathy.
-You care—but you’re not stepping into their emotional shoes.
+If a friend is overwhelmed with stress at work and you reply, “That sucks.
+I hope things get better soon,” you are practicing sympathy.
+You care, but you’re not stepping into their emotional shoes.

 • Acknowledges pain without feeling it